jkonno/OpenGrade/ArduinoCode/readme.txt

 Output are pins D4 and D5
 they are always working you need to put extra switch on the relay cable or modify the code

-Plug in autosteer port
+Plug in blade control port

-for proportional valve with cytron use ValveControl9Steerprop
+Edit INO for selecting deadband and propo/onoff mode